microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 Deploying the `question_simulation` flow as a managed online endpoint and integrating it into your web application allows for dynamic generation of pertinent follow-up questions based on previous chat interactions.

-### Tips
+### Collect user feedback

+User feedback is invaluable for enhancing the copilot's performance and user experience.
+By incorporating a feedback mechanism into the chat interface, users can provide real-time feedback on the copilot's responses.
+This feedback can be used to refine the copilot's performance and prompt formulation, ensuring continuous improvement.

+When you deploy the flow as a managed online endpoint, you will find the endpoint has provided two POST APIs if you check the endpoint's swagger: `/score` for trigger your copilot flow with inputs and `/feedback` for collecting user feedback into the trace data.

 ```
-- You are recommended to turn on these two options when you deploy the MIR endpoint, so that you can collect the related data and calculate online metrics.
+- You are recommended to turn on this options when you deploy the MIR endpoint, so that you can collect the related data and calculate online metrics.
 ```
 ![mir-options](mir-options.png)